RileyQuiroz/CS3398_Project/README.md

 Joseph: If I had more time to work on this project, I think it would be interesting to implement a greater variety of enemies, obstacles, and consumables.

+Emilio: WIth more time I would like to see the game have various maps, more complex weapons, dodge mechanic, and maybe more animations.
+It would be cool to add a small story

 # Sprint 2

 ## Contributions